JeremyDForsythe/icecream-tutorials/Tutorial1_DataBasics/Tutorial1_DataBasics.md

 ## Welcome Back!

-Today we are introducing AρρEEARS, The Application for Extracting and Exploring Analysis Ready Samples, which is a system designed to efficiently connect users with federal databases.
+Today we are introducing A&#961;&#961;EEARS, The Application for Extracting and Exploring Analysis Ready Samples, which is a system designed to efficiently connect users with federal databases.
 We are going to use it to access ECOSTRESS satellite data in near real-time.

 To begin head over to <a href="https://appeears.earthdatacloud.nasa.gov/" target="_blank"> https://appeears.earthdatacloud.nasa.gov/</a>.
 Click the *Sign In* button to register for an Earthdata account or login if you already have one.